 Over the past decade, managing package deliveries has become a necessary part of condo corporation management due to the increasing popularity of online shopping for clothes, furniture, toiletries, and much more.
 Buying virtual is accessible, convenient, and fast, and has only become more so in the last few years due to retailers moving online.
 After placing an order online, residents keep a watchful eye and track their packages along the way.
 Still, since they live in a condo corporation, they depend on the concierge and property manager to keep their package safe and ready to be picked up at the front desk with minimal effort.

-In Deloitte’s 2021 holiday retail outlook where more than 1,000 Canadians were surveyed, 62% of respondents said Amazon would be their top shopping destination this holiday season.
-While shopping at brick-and-mortar stores will increase over last year, online shopping will still be a consumers first choice.
-That means there will be a higher-than-normal volume of packages accepted at front desk.
+In Deloitte’s 2022 holiday retail outlook where more than 1,000 Canadians were surveyed, it has been determined that the majority of respondents’ holiday budget will be spent on Amazon.
+Shopping in brick-and-mortar stores is up over last year, with 51% opting to shop in store so they can interact with products, take advantage of better pricing and promotions, as well as avoid shipping costs.
+Despite the increase in in-store shopping, online shopping remains popular which means your condo corporation will still be faced with dealing with a high volume of packages.
 This might cause more pressure for the concierge as they need to manage all the packages for quick and easy pick-up while continuing to conduct other day-to-day tasks.

 1. Storage needs have changed.

 It is important to recognize that a small locker room in a condominium building may no longer be sufficient for the number of package deliveries brought in every day.
 "The space set aside is not often large enough," says Luis Armas, regional director at FirstService Residential.
 "The area needed to accommodate them needs to be close to the front desk, so that concierge doesn’t have to abandon their station to obtain packages continuously."

 2. Constant interactions with residents may lead to burnout.